amyreese/znc-push/README.md

     This option must be set when using Boxcar or Pushover.

-    When using the custom URL service, if this option is set it will be used as username for HTTP basic authentication.
+    When using the custom URL service, if this option is set it will enable HTTP basic authentication and be used as username.

 *   `secret = ""`